-Entity isWeakEntity Littly Notes: If True , this entity is a weak entity.
-130tes.
-If Frue, this entity is a weak entity.
+Component Tagged Value / Notes Entity isWeakEntity Notes: If true, this entity is a weak entity.

 Attribute attributeType Notes: There are four valid options: 'normal', 'primary key', 'multi-valued' and 'derived' Attribute commonDataType Notes: Defines the common data type for each attribute.
 Attribute dbmsDataType Notes: Defines the customized DBMS data type for each attribute.
 This option is only available when the commonDataType tag is set to 'na'.
-You must define the customized type first through the 'Project Settings Database Datatypes' menu option.
-N-ary Association isRecursive Notes: If True , the N-ary Association represents the many-to-many recursive relationship.
+You must define the customized type first through the 'Configure > Reference Data > Settings > Database Datatypes' ribbon option.
+N-ary Association isRecursive Notes: If true, the N-ary Association represents the many-to-many recursive relationship.
 For one-to-many and one-to-one recursive relationships, we suggest using the normal Relationship connector.
 Sometimes you might want to limit the stretch of the diamond-shape Relationship connectors; simply pick a Relationship connector, right-click to display the context menu, and select the 'Bend Line at Cursor' option.
-Relationship isWeak Notes: If True , the Relationship is a weak relationship.
+Relationship isWeak Notes: If true, the Relationship is a weak relationship.
 Disjoin Participation Overlapping Notes: There are two valid options, 'partial' and 'total'.

-• Entity Relationship Diagrams are supported in the Corporate, Business and Software Engineering, Systems Engineering and Ultimate editions of Enterprise Architect
+• Entity Relationship diagrams are supported in the Corporate, Unified and Ultimate editions of Enterprise Architect